 top of page

-In the month of Elul – A. V. Zaks.
+In the month of Elul – A. S. Zaks.

-To have an idea of how the pious Jews of the shtetl felt during Elul, one needs to imagine people on an unsafe boat in the middle of the sea, where any moment could bring a strong wave and tip over the boat, plunging everyone on board or at least some of them into the abyss.
-Or somebody who lives at the peak of a volcano, which could without warning start spitting fire and molten metal and lay ruin to all their long years of work and to their physical person.
+To have an idea of how the pious Jews of the shtetl felt during Elul, one needs to imagine people on an unsafe boat in the middle of the sea, where any moment a strong wave might come and tip over the boat, plunging everyone on board or at least some of them into the abyss.
+Or imagine somebody who lives at the peak of a volcano, which could without warning start spitting fire and molten metal and destroy them along with all their long years of work.

-In the days of Elul, the Jew became a sort of Faust, deeply aware of their own powerlessness, who knew that over them stood Mefisto making fun of them …
+In the days of Elul, every Jew became a sort of Faust, deeply aware of their own powerlessness, knowing that over them Mefisto stood and mocked them …

 And that Mefisto, Satan, Mekatreg, how the Jews of the shtetl feared him!
 Mah Ani v’mah khay?
 Who am I and what is my life?